-The 2022 Crown contractor audits resulted in 100% compliance with proper disposal of hazardous materials, no discarded parts or tires, garbage and litter properly discarded, and waste oil disposal system in place.
-Drip catchers on fuel tanks were at 91% compliance and storage tanks not closer than 100 meters from any watercourse was at 100% compliance.
+The 2023 Crown contractor audits (see page 8) resulted in 100% compliance with proper disposal of hazardous materials, no discarded parts or tires, garbage and litter properly discarded, and waste oil disposal system in place.
+Drip catchers on fuel tanks were at 93% compliance and storage tanks not closer than 100 meters from any watercourse was at 100% compliance.

-No environmental incidents were recorded in 2022 from inappropriate storage or disposal of waste materials.
+No environmental incidents were recorded in 2023 from inappropriate storage or disposal of waste materials.